crishard/crishard/README.md

 I am a computer science student at UESPI de piripiri.
-A nature enthusiast and lover who is immersing himself in the world of technologies

-- 🌱 I am currently in the IV period of the University
+- 🌱 I am currently in the V period of the University
 - 📫 How to reach me: instagram.com/ue_crislan/

 <div>